Film Photography News — October 2022 Recap 🎃

 X 320 Pro monochrome film by CatLABS.

-CatLABS released a new batch of black and white film with a unique homebrew emulsion — not available anywhere else.
+CatLABS released a new batch of black-and-white film with a unique homebrew emulsion — not available anywhere else.
 See the high-res sample below, courtesy of Omer of CatLABS, and on the film sales page at catlabs.info.

 Despite the ISO 320 rating, CatLABS recommends exposing X 320 Pro as if it’s an ISO 200 film and develop normally (times found on the film page, linked above — and on Massive Dev Chart).